-CADRA works hard with a number of local groups to improve the quality of life in Caversham and the surrounding District.
+CADRA works hard with local groups to help people feel safe in the home and out in the community, to improve the quality of life in Caversham and the surrounding District.

 Telephone 101 for all non-emergency enquiries and 999 in an emergency or where a crime is being committed.
 Thames Valley Police